 With prices starting at $29.99/mo, the InMotion VPS solutions are extremely affordable.
 If you are a freelancer or a small digital agency, this is a very attractive package which you can use to host your clients' websites.
 Click here to see our specific InMotion VPS review.

-Their machines, of course, are highly specced and fast, with good amounts of RAM, starting at 4GB burstable RAM with 60GB of storage, much more than the cheapest Cloud Hosting solution offered by SG.
+Their machines are highly specced and fast, with good amounts of RAM, starting at 4GB burstable RAM with 60GB of storage, much more than the cheapest Cloud Hosting solution offered by SG.

 There is also NO CPU lockdown.